bhontz/CodingForGoodGaming/README.md

     + use sockets to eliminate "refresh" client/server model design

 #### COMPLETED To-Dos
+    + email final score HTML to all players (at least prelim version)

     + use of log files for the client instead of stdout.
     maybe client startup process sends the current log file to the server and then truncates it.